islam302/UNA-ChatBot/README.md

 </head>
 <body>
     <div class="container">
+        <h1>Question Answering Django Application</h1>
         <p>This is a web app integrated with various AI tools to support multiple languages spoken by users.
 It is a Django-based web application that allows users to         submit questions and receive answers.
 The application leverages a database to store question-answer pairs and uses the OpenAI GPT-4 model to provide answers for         new questions.</p>

 <h2>Features</h2>